commerceblock/mainstay-mvc/doc/ln_payment.md

 `GET /token/init/{value}` is then called, and the bolt11 invoice is displayed.

 At the bottom of the pop-up, there is a 'Verify' button.
 This calls `GET /token/verify/{token_id}`.
 If `"confirmed": false` then then pop-up will remain open, and 'Payment not received' message displayed.
 If `"confirmed": true`, then a new pop-up will appear with the slot details. `POST /spendtoken` is called, and the `token_id` and `slot_id` is displayed. `GET /slotexpiry/{slot_id}` is called and the expiry date is displayed.
 The text below this: "Save these details to commit data and generate proofs" with a 'Close' button to close the pop-up.

+When trying to send the commitment, if the slot's expiration date precedes the current date, a pop-up will appear, displaying the message 'Token has expired, renew it by making a payment for the slot.'
+Additionally, a modal window titled 'Pay for existing slot' will appear, featuring a dropdown menu for selecting the number of months.
+Upon choosing a duration, the invoice will be presented for payment.
+After completing the payment, the expiration date will be extended, allowing the user to proceed with sending the commitment.